p3dro-yon/DDos-Attack---y0nakk/README.md

 # How to run the file
 1. Extract the .zip file and open the .cmd file inside.
-2. When opening, paste the IP of the server you want to take down (for this, run this command in your command prompt: 'ping [server adress]').
+2. When opening, paste the IP of the server you want to take down (for this, run this command in your command prompt: ping [server adress]).
 3. Press ENTER and that's it!

 # Notes